chaseruskin/orbit/docs/src/commands/plan.md

       Removes all files from the build directory before execution

 `--list`
-      Displays all available plugins and exit
+      Display all available plugins and exit

 `--force`
       Ignore reading the precomputed lock file